On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Supported content types

-Apps can read the following types of content from selected elements:
+Apps can read and replace the following types of content:

 • Videos

-Be aware that different types of elements may contain the same types of content.
+Be aware that different design ingredients may contain the same types of content.
 For example, both image elements and page backgrounds contain image content that can be read by an app.

 In the future, we intend to support more types of content.

-When a user selects one or more elements, Canva emits a selection event.
-This event contains information about the selected elements.
-You can listen for selection events with a React hook (recommended) or manually.
+When a user selects one or more pieces of content, Canva emits a selection event.
+This event contains information about the selected content.

-1. Import the useSelection hook from the starter kit's utils directory:
+1. Import the useSelection hook from the utils directory:

 TS

-2. Call the hook, passing in a type of content as the only argument:
+2. Call the hook, passing in the type of content to detect the selection of:

 TS